tocco/tocco-docs/framework/architecture/spring/module-migration.rst

     include 'core:<module-name>'

-At this point it is recommended to refresh the Gradle project in IDEA in order to have IDE support for the next steps.

 We use the `Java Platform Module System <https://www.oracle.com/corporate/features/understanding-java-9-modules.html>`_ for modularization.
 First we need to create the module descriptor ``module-info.java`` in the main source directory ``src/main/java``: